bruvellu/cifonauta/README.md

-**Cifonauta** is an image database for marine organisms created by the [Center for Marine Biology](http://www.usb.br/cbm/) of the [University of São Paulo](http://www.usp.br/) (CEBIMar/USP) to share the photos and videos produced by the past and current research projects and teaching activities.
+**Cifonauta** is an image database for marine biology created by the [Center for Marine Biology](http://www.usb.br/cbm/) of the [University of São Paulo](http://www.usp.br/) (CEBIMar/USP) to share photos and videos produced in-house by the past and current research projects and teaching activities.
 The content is annotated with accurate scientific information such as taxonomic classification, life stage, geolocation, references, and other tags, and can be browsed and refined interactively.